Residential Rehab in Chiang Mai, Thailand

 - Structured assessment that looks at substances, mental health, medical history, and current stress

-- Group therapy in a small adult cohort where you can speak honestly without a crowd
+- Group therapy in a small adult group where you can speak honestly without a crowd

-- Trauma work, including EMDR and related methods, when it is clinically appropriate and you feel ready
+- Trauma work, including EMDR (eye movement desensitization and reprocessing, an evidence-based trauma therapy) and related methods, when it is clinically appropriate and you feel ready

 - Ongoing psychiatric and medical input so mood, sleep, and physical health are part of the plan